How to start a business after Brexit in the UK in 2021

 3. Funding your business

 Another key consideration is, of course, currency exchange.
 Are you planning to import or export as part of your business?
-Any large or regular international payments will be subject to the ever-changing exchange rates – and the market is volatile right now, so keep an eye on the latest exchange rates and seek guidance from a specialist to make the most of any payments you need to make now and after Brexit.
+Any large or regular international payments will be subject to the ever-changing exchange rates.
+With the market currently volatile, it’s important to keep an eye on the latest exchange rates and seek guidance from a currency specialist.
+Expert guidance can help you to make the most of any payments you need to make now and after Brexit.
 You’d be amazed at the difference it could make to the bottom line of your business.

 4. Setting up

 A major cost to factor in when planning to start a business after Brexit is where you will base your operations.
 If you need to be located in commercial premises then you will need to find and pay for a site of some kind.
 A cheaper alternative is to find a co-working space or, alternatively, minimise your costs entirely and run the business from home.
 Whilst you might think you need premises, there are many costs involved, not least the burdensome business rates tax, which can also really eat into your bottom line.

 If you need to hire staff, you should also consider the impact that Brexit has already had on recruitment.
 Industries that are heavily reliant on migrant labour, for example, agriculture, have already reported a drop off in numbers and this is likely to increase when controls are tightened post-Brexit.